eldaranne/dotfiles/README.md

 Everything is installed by running this script from the dotfiles repo root:
 >./setup.sh
 Just logout and log back in for zsh to be active and log into the i3 user.

+> In setup.sh, just change email and name for the git config.